List of Charlie and the Chocolate Factory characters: Charlie Bucket

 Peter Ostrum (left) portrayed Charlie Bucket in the 1971 film adaptation while Freddie Highmore (right) portrayed the character in the 2005 film adaptation.

-Charlie Bucket is the second and titular main character of Charlie and the Chocolate Factory, its sequel Charlie and the Great Glass Elevator, and the film adaptations of these books.
+Charlie Bucket is the titular main character of the book Charlie and the Chocolate Factory and its sequel Charlie and the Great Glass Elevator, and the film adaptations of the former.
 Dahl's widow said that Charlie was originally intended to be black.
-He is depicted as a kind-hearted and selfless boy who lives in poverty with his mother, father and his four grandparents.
-In the original film, he has a newspaper route after school; his father is not mentioned and his mother cares for him as a solo parent.
+He is depicted as a kindhearted boy who lives in poverty with his mother, father, and four grandparents.
+In the original film, he has a newspaper route after school, his father is dead, and his mother cares for him as a solo parent.
 He and his family follow the progress of the hunt for the Golden Tickets in newspapers and television.
-In the 2005 film, Charlie's father is revealed to have lost his job at a toothpaste factory, having been made redundant after the factory purchased a robot to do the job that he had, only to be rehired as a technician.
-Unlike the first four finalists, Charlie is honest and generous; he is actually worried if the other nasty children such as Augustus and Veruca will actually be alive after their ordeals.
-This positive depiction of an honest caring young boy contradicted how Dahl negatively portrayed Oompa-Loompas as a racist stereotype of imported African slaves.
-In the 1971 film, Charlie was portrayed by Peter Ostrum, in his only film appearance.
+In the 2005 film, Charlie's father is revealed to have lost his job at a toothpaste factory, having been made redundant after the factory purchased a robot to do the job that he had, only to be rehired as a technician at the end of the film.
+Unlike the first four finalists, Charlie is honest and generous.
+He is actually worried if the other nasty children, such as Augustus and Veruca, will actually be alive after their ordeals.
+This positive depiction of an honest, caring young boy contradicted how Dahl originally unintentionally negatively portrayed Oompa-Loompas as a racially insensitive caricature of imported African slaves.
+In the 1971 film, Charlie was portrayed by Peter Ostrum in his only film appearance.
 In the 2005 film, Charlie was portrayed by Freddie Highmore.